mmulqu/MassMapper_MCP_dxt/README.md

 This MCP server is designed to work with AI assistants that support the Model Context Protocol.
 When connected, the AI assistant gains the ability to perform sophisticated geospatial analysis on Massachusetts data, making it a powerful tool for urban planners, researchers, educators, and anyone interested in exploring Massachusetts geographic data.

 The Model Context Protocol ensures that the AI assistant can discover available tools, understand their parameters, and use them effectively to answer complex spatial questions about Massachusetts geography, infrastructure, recreation areas, and community resources.

+- Once installed, the assistant auto‑detects the extension and its tools, prompts, and resources—no manual configuration is needed.